SafariChan/ml_final/README.md

-In this project, we have developed a Machine Learning (ML) service to predict Fibonacci numbers using a Linear Regression model.
+In this project, I have developed a Machine Learning (ML) service to predict Fibonacci numbers using a Linear Regression model.
 The main objective of this task was to create an ML service that can solve a specific problem by leveraging a trained model and exposing it via a web service.
 The solution is designed to be scalable, reliable, and fault-tolerant.

 Task Definition
 Problem Statement: The task is to predict the Fibonacci numbers based on the index position in the sequence.
 Given an index n, the goal is to predict the corresponding Fibonacci number at that position.